Ratamuse/GNUVario-TTGO-T5-website-anglais/_logiciel/fonctionnalites.md

  - Accelerometers calibration

 Version 0.1 to 0.6
-- Precise Vario with pressure sensor and accelerometers
+- Precise Vario with pressure sensor and accelerometer
 - GPS
 - Flight recording on SD card
 - E-Ink screen display